ischaojie/flask-more/README.md

-# Flask-Lan
+# flask-lan

-`Flask-Lan` is a schema validator and swagger generator but more modernized.
+`flask-lan` is a schema validator and swagger generator with more modernized.

 !!!
 Warning